This project evolved out of part whimsy, part solid logic. Which is how a lot of projects here have evolved. The full

 Fires don’t play nicely with plastic.
 Especially not fires on the scale and ferocity we experienced in October 2017.
 Before leaving the quinta, I’d set a sprinkler going on the roof of the greenhouse, but it was one of those cheap Chinese ones that jam almost as soon as they start.
 I didn’t have time to try to fix it.

-Had I had the benefit of hindsight and/or been using my brain earlier in the afternoon, it would have been relatively simple to remove the greenhouse cover and put it somewhere likely to be safe from the flames.
-Predicting where would be safe from the flames wasn’t so easy though.
+Had I had the benefit of hindsight and/or been using my brain earlier in the afternoon, it would have been so simple to remove the greenhouse cover and put it somewhere likely to be safe from the flames.
+Although predicting where would be safe from the flames wasn’t quite so easy.
 Other stuff I put away in what I thought was a safe place (the bottom room in the wee house) turned out to be entirely unsafe, so you win some you lose some …

 The greenhouse burned of course.
 It wasn’t a particularly hot fire – the 4,000 litres of rainwater storage in the tanks above it were released as soon as the pipes burned through and put out the fire below.
 As a result, we have a lot of melted plastic everywhere which elsewhere was vaporised.